Introduction:

 -

-is a key, and its value is"Darlington"
+"name"is a key, and its value is"Darlington". -

 So

-retrieves and prints that value.
+user["name"]retrieves and prints that value.

 9. Errors and Debugging